LeonWeberDESY/recording_tool/README.md

 - Download and install **OBS Studio** (≥ 31.1.2) and ensure WebSocket ≥ 5.x is included.
     1. Open OBS Studio and decline the "auto-configuration wizard".
     2. Open OBS Studio → Tools (top bar) → WebSocket Server Settings.
-    3. Enable the server, set port (default 4455), and optionally a password.
+    3. Check "Eanble WebSocket server", set port (default 4455), and optionally a password.
     4. This will open Windows Firewall Settings → Accept it.
     5. Create a new scene and name it i.e. `sipgate_scene`
     6. Go to Settings (bottom right) → Video
     7. Set Base (Canvas) Resolution and Output (Scaled) resolution each to `5360x1440`.
 Set FPS to 30.
     8. Go to Settings → Audio → Global Audio Devices
     9. Select Desktop Audio `Default`, all others `Disabled`
-    10. Select the scene and add a new source (Display Capture) for each monitor connected.
+    10. Add a new source (Display Capture) for each monitor connected.
 Drag and drop the sources on the canvas so they don't overlap.
     11. Go to Settings → Output and select Output Mode `Advanced`.
-    12. Go to Recording and set the Recording Path to as you like.
+    12. Go to Recording and set the Recording Path to as you like (no spacings or Umlaute).
 Click "Generate File Name without Space" and set Recording Format to `MPEG-4 (.mp4)`.
 - Download and install **Python** 3.13+:
-    1. Open the installer and select "use admin privileges when installing py.exe" and "ADd python.exe to PATH"
+    1. Open the installer and select "use admin privileges when installing py.exe" and "Add python.exe to PATH"
     2. Select Customize installation.
     3. Check all boxes on the next page.
     4. In "Advanced Options" check the first 5 boxes up to "precompile standard library" and then select a install location.